pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I-Discovery/Applications/USB_Host/CDC_Standalone/readme.txt

 @par Application Description

-This application is a part of the USB Host Library package using STM32Cube firmware.
-It describes how to use USB host application based on the Communication Class (CDC) on the STM32Fxx devices.
+This application shows how to use the USB host application based on the Communication Class (CDC) on the STM32Fxx devices.

 This is a typical application on how to use the STM32F469xx USB OTG Host peripheral to operate with an USB CDC device application based on the two CDC transfer directions with a dynamic serial configuration: